Looking for the perfect blackjack table in a casino but don’t know how to choose?

 - Full tables.
 Your bankroll will last longer and you’ll have more time to consider your decisions.

 - Manual shuffle.
-You’ll get more value for money.
+Same effect as a full table.
+You’ll get more playtime for your money.

 - Good crowd.
 Avoid jerks on a mission to teach everyone how to play blackjack.
 Stick with fun, relaxed and chatty players who are there for a good time.